Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9.
 John Doe, a script that sets the mode of the file hello to -rwxr-x-wx

 Task 10.
 Look in the mirror, script that sets the mode of the file hello the same as olleh’s mode.

+Task 11.
+Directories, a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files will not be changed.